 511 from your phone (land or cell), or 800/226.7623, or mdt511.com on the web, gives current road conditions around the state.
 By following the voice prompts or web links, you can isolate a particular road.
 On the web, options include a Basic Map, which gives a birds-eye view of road conditions throughout the state, an Interactive Map, which gives road conditions as well as construction and highway camera locations, and a Road Conditions Report, which gives driver alerts road by road.

-The state of Montana publishes a guidebook for tourists, one section of which, called “Glacier Country,” is dedicated to northwest Montana.
+The state of Montana publishes a guidebook for tourists, one section of which, called “Glacier Country,” is dedicated to northwest Montana and available online.
 This document is truly comprehensive, covering everything from site descriptions to events, spring through winter.
 Hard copies are available at the Eureka Area Chamber of Commerce.

 The Eureka Area Chamber of Commerce has copies of “Rexford District Hiking Trails” published by the Eureka Ranger Station.
 Sixteen trails in the Kootenai National Forest are featured, with information on access, attractions (such as fishing holes), history, and a physical map.
 The Eureka Ranger Station, at 949 Highway 93 North, also has copies.
 The station is open from 8:00 am to 4:30 pm weekdays and can be reached by calling (406) 296-2536.